ytakefuji/exercises/README.md

 2.Make your program for predicting any country by changing the country name.

-# Europe prediction using curve-fitting
+# 2.Europe prediction using curve-fitting

 You should convert euro.xlsx to euro.csv where euro.xlsx was downloaded from: https://www.statista.com/statistics/1102288/coronavirus-deaths-development-europe/